Extraversion and introversion: Extraversion

 Extraversion is the state of primarily obtaining gratification from outside oneself.
-Extraverts tend to enjoy human interactions and to be enthusiastic, talkative, assertive, and gregarious.
-Extraverts are energized and thrive off being around other people.
-They take pleasure in activities that involve large social gatherings, such as parties, community activities, public demonstrations, and business or political groups.
-They also tend to work well in groups.
 An extraverted person is likely to enjoy time spent with people and find less reward in time spent alone.
 They tend to be energized when around other people, and they are more prone to boredom when they are by themselves.
+Research has shown that extraversion is considered to be on a spectrum instead of being fixed.
+This means that people display differing levels of either extroverted or introverted tendencies in many different situations (McCrae & Costa, 2008).

 Introversion

-Introversion is a personality trait distinct from shyness and social anxiety disorder.

 Introversion is the state of primarily obtaining gratification from one's own mental life.
-Introverts are typically perceived as more reserved or reflective.
 Some popular psychologists have characterized introverts as people whose energy tends to expand through reflection and dwindle during interaction.
 This is similar to Jung's view, although he focused on mental energy rather than physical energy.
 Few modern conceptions make this distinction.
 Introverts often take pleasure in solitary activities such as reading, writing, or meditating.
 An introvert is likely to enjoy time spent alone and find less reward in time spent with large groups of people.
 Introverts are easily overwhelmed by too much stimulation from social gatherings and engagement, introversion having even been defined by some in terms of a preference for a quiet, more minimally stimulating external environment.
 They prefer to concentrate on a single activity at a time and like to observe situations before they participate.
 This is especially observed in developing children and adolescents.
 They are more analytical before speaking.
+These differences are often connected to how much stimulation a person prefers, with some people feeling more comfortable in quieter settings and others enjoying more active, social environments.

 Quiet: The Power of Introverts... author Susan Cain defines introversion and extraversion in terms of preferences for different levels of stimulation—distinguishing it from shyness (fear of social judgment and humiliation).

 Mistaking introversion for shyness is a common error.
 Introversion is a preference, while shyness stems from distress.
 Introverts prefer solitary to social activities, but do not necessarily fear social encounters like shy people do.
 Susan Cain, author of the book Quiet: The Power of Introverts in a World That Can't Stop Talking, argues that modern Western culture misjudges the capabilities of introverted people, leading to a waste of talent, energy, and happiness.
 Cain describes how society is biased against introverts, and that, with people being taught from childhood that to be sociable is to be happy, introversion is now considered "somewhere between a disappointment and pathology".
 In contrast, Cain says that introversion is not a "second-class" trait but that both introverts and extraverts enrich society, with examples including the introverts Isaac Newton, Albert Einstein, Mahatma Gandhi, Dr. Seuss, W. B. Yeats, Steven Spielberg, J. K. Rowling, and Larry Page.